Skobyn/vercel-fft/STATUS.md

    - ✅ Added loading states and redirect logic for unauthenticated users
    - ✅ Removed Next-Auth dependencies from header component
    - ✅ Fixed TypeScript error in header component's signOut function
+   - ✅ Completely removed Next-Auth package and all related files
+   - ✅ Updated middleware to use Firebase auth session

 2. Pages Updated with Firebase Auth
    - ✅ Dashboard (`/dashboard`)